EconomyLens.com

 Apple's Tim Cook (L) will take over as chairman of the board after he cedes the CEO position at the storied technology company. ©AFP

 San Francisco (United States) (AFP) – Apple’s Tim Cook will step down as the California tech giant’s chief executive this year, handing the top job to a company veteran as it navigates a technology landscape being upended by AI.
 The 65-year-old Cook, who ran Apple for 15 years after taking the reins from its visionary co-founder Steve Jobs, will be succeeded by John Ternus, a senior vice president of hardware engineering.
-The announcement on Monday answered long-simmering questions about a successor for Cook, who said he will step down in September to become executive board chairman.
+The announcement on Monday answered long-simmering questions about who would replace Cook, who said he will step down in September to become the board’s executive chairman.

 Related

 Jobs, a driven marketing genius, and Steve Wozniak, who invented the Apple computer, revolutionized how people use technology in the internet age.
 The two men, both college dropouts, changed the way people use computers, listen to music and communicate on the go, giving rise to lifestyles revolving around smartphone apps.
-Apple’s hit products command a cult-like following, long after the company’s humble beginnings on April 1, 1976 in Jobs’s Cupertino, California garage.
+Apple’s hit products command a cult-like following, long after the company’s humble beginnings on April 1, 1976, in Jobs’s garage in Cupertino, California.

 © 2024 AFP